icon to open the header menu

 This thesis is an inquiry into the formal manifestations of source code, into how particular configurations of lines of code allow for aesthetic judgments and on the functions that such configurations fulfill with regards to understanding.
 This inquiry will lead us to consider the different ways in which source code can be represented, depending on its aims and on the contexts in which it operates.
 This study on source code involves the different groups of people which read and write it, the purposes for which they write it, the programming languages they use to write it, and the natural language they use to speak about it.
 Most importantly, this thesis focuses on source code as a material and linguistic manifestation of a larger digital ecosystem of software and hardware to which it belongs.
 Since source code is only one component of software, this thesis focuses on studying the reality of written code, along with its conceptual interpretations.

 Starting from concrete instances of source code, this thesis will aim at assessing what programmers have to say about it, and attempt to identify how one or more specific aesthetic fields are used to refer to it.
-This aim depends on two facts: first, that source code is a medium for expression, both to express the programmer's intent to the computer ( Dijkstra, 1982) and the programmer's intent to another programmer ( Abelson, 1979) —throughout this study, we also consider the same individual at two different points in time as two different programmers.
+This aim depends on two facts: first, that source code is a medium for expression, both to express the programmer's intent to the computer ( author, year) and the programmer's intent to another programmer ( author, year) —throughout this study, we also consider the same individual at two different points in time as two different programmers.
 Second, source code is a relatively new medium, compared to, say, paint, clay or natural language.
 As such, the development and solidification of aesthetic practices—that is, of ways of doing which focus on the presentation on an artefact at least as much as on its function—is an ongoing research project in computer science, software development and the digital humanities (see our literature review in Literature review ).
 Formal judgments of source code are therefore existing and well-documented, and are related to a need for expressiveness, as we will see in chapter 2, but their formalization is still an ongoing process.

 Source code can thus be written in a way that makes it subject to aesthetic judgments by programmers; that is, code has aesthetics, but it is unclear exactly which aesthetics.
 Indeed, these aesthetic judgments as they exist today rely on different aesthetic domains to assess source code, as a means to grasp the artefact that is software.
 These draw on metaphors ranging from literature, architecture, mathematics and engineering.
 And yet source code, while related to all of these, isn't exactly any of them.
 Like the story of the seven blind men and the elephant1 , each of these domains touch on some specific aspect of the nature of code, but none of them are sufficient to entirely provide a solid basis for the aesthetic judgments of source code.
 It is at the crossroads of these domains that this thesis situates itself.